intro

 3

-WHERE CONTAINS(Description, 'FORMSOF (INFLECTIONAL, game)');
+WHERE CONTAINS(Description, 'FORMSOF (INFLECTIONAL, work)');

 Search Through Logical Operators